 Turn left here, then left again some 500m later.
 This road climbs to the summit of 508m-high Black Mountain, and though you won’t be going all the way to the top, you will be gaining over 200m in altitude over the next 3km.
 The climb is sustained at first then eases slightly, with the surrounding peat moorland becoming wilder as you progress.

 After 3km, the route turns right, past a metal gate and onto a gravel track.
 You are now within the boundary of Ravensdale Forest.
-Continue straight ahead at the first track junction and descend into the trees, with great views where there are gaps in the vegetation.
-Keep left at the next junction, then veer left again onto a smaller track.
+Continue straight ahead at the first track junction, ignoring the left-pointing yellow Tain Trail waymarker and descend into the trees, with great views where there are gaps in the vegetation.
+Keep left at the next junction, some 700m further, then after another 400m veer left again onto a smaller track.
 Descend steeply now through the trees, and where the track bends right, look out for a narrow footpath heading off to the left.
 This muddy trail weaves between the trunks, bringing you to a fantastic section high above a stream gorge.

 Did You Know?